This article is part of The Ascender, the Highrise platform for articles and resources.

 How to Deal With Co-workers Who Complain About You

-Dealing with co-workers who complain about you can be challenging, especially in the absence of training on conflict management, or when the co-worker is a chronic complainer.
+Dealing with co-workers who complain about you can be challenging, especially in the absence of training on conflict management or when the co-worker is a chronic complainer.

 Although some of the complaints might be genuine concerns, others can be downright absurd.
-No matter the complaint, and to ensure that the complaints are dealt with amicably, do the following:
+No matter the complaint and to ensure that the complaints are dealt with amicably, do the following:

 1. Stay calm and listen actively to the complainer.

-Your default mode to hearing a complaint might be to be defensive or upset — our brains are wired to focus on the negative — but it's essential to remain calm and composed and actively listen closely to the complainer's point.
+Your default mode to hearing a complaint might be to be defensive or upset — Our brains are wired to focus on the negative — but it's essential to remain calm and composed and actively listen closely to the complainer's point.

 Reacting emotionally may escalate the situation further and lead to confirmation bias.

-Read more: The 5Cs of Effective Communication.
+Read more: The 5Cs of effective communication

 2. Gather information regarding the complaint.